Skip to main content

 What happens when a session expires

 When a session expires, Baseten signals the container to shut down gracefully.
-Baseten doesn’t hard-kill the container — it receives the signal and exits cleanly.
+Baseten doesn’t hard-kill the container.
+It receives the signal and exits cleanly.
 Baseten preserves any files you saved to $BT_CHECKPOINT_DIR, but you lose unsaved work in the container’s local filesystem.

 Multi-node sessions